rodrimati1992/typewit/README.md

 These are the features of this crates:

-- `"alloc"`: enable items that use anything from the `alloc` crate.
+- `"alloc"`: enable items that use anything from the standard `alloc` crate.

 - `"mut_refs"`: turns functions that take mutable references into const fns.
 note: as of April 2023,